anushadatar/warmup_project/README.md

 Afterwards, I developed a solution using odometry data.
 I created a class attribute to store the robot's position, and I wrote a callback for the Odometry data subscriber that constantly updated the robot's position.
 By tracking the position and publishing velocity messages accordingly, I drive the robot in a 1x1 square.

 #### State Controller
 Driving in a square requires combining two unique states- driving forward and turning right.
 The robot starts by storing its initial position as a reference, and then it drives until its position exceeds the initial position and the side length.
-Then, it sets its current orientation a reference, and then turns until its orientation exceeds the initial orientation and 90 degrees.
+Then, it sets its current orientation as a reference, and then turns until its orientation exceeds the initial orientation and 90 degrees.
 Then, it stores its new, current position as a reference and repeats this process.
 The diagrams below display how the state tracker and its execution work.
 ![Drive Square Diagrams](https://github.com/anushadatar/warmup_project/blob/master/report_visuals/draw_square_diagram.jpg "Drive Square Diagrams")

 ### Design Decisions and Debugging
 One initial decision I made was to implement this program using odometry data instead of timing data.
 While this was definitely more work, I felt that it was appropriate because I wanted my square to be more accurate and metrics-driven than what the timing-based approach could offer.
-I also had to design the state controller to be as simple as possible while still allowing for the appropriate functionality - I wanted to make sure I was maintaing only the variables I needed while still performing as expected/
+I also had to design the state controller to be as simple as possible while still allowing for the appropriate functionality - I wanted to make sure I was maintaing only the variables I needed while still performing as expected.

 ## [Follow a Wall](https://github.com/anushadatar/warmup_project/blob/master/warmup_project/scripts/wall_follower.py)
 ### Problem Description
-The robot should drive parallel to the closest wall.
+The robot should visualize and drive parallel to the closest wall.
 ### Strategy and Solution
+I leveraged laser scan data to find and track the nearest wall, and I used odometry data to track the position of the robot.

 ### Design Decisions and Debugging
 - For each behavior, describe the problem at a high-level.
 Include any relevant diagrams that help explain your approach.
 Discuss your strategy at a high-level and include any tricky decisions that had to be made to realize a successful implementation.